Intestinal or bowel obstruction - discharge

 Repair of volvulus - discharge; Reduction of intussusception - discharge; Release of adhesions - discharge; Hernia repair - discharge; Tumor resection - discharge

 You were in the hospital because you had a blockage in your bowel (intestine).
 This condition is called an intestinal obstruction.
-The blockage may be partial or total (complete).
+The blockage may have been partial or total (complete).

 This article describes what to expect after surgery and how to take care of yourself at home.